Cornuda: Civil architectures

 The Museum of Printing and Typographic Design, world-class for the richness of its collections and exhibition environment, having received the honorable mention at the 25th Compasso d'Oro ADI Award in June 2018, is located in via Canapificio 3 in the former church of Santa Teresa and in the adjacent guesthouse.
 The buildings were part of the Canapificio Veneto, an industrial complex inaugurated in 1883, the very first example of a "horizontal" factory designed for electricity and a monument to the Second Industrial Revolution.

 The contiguous "Tipoteca Auditorium" is a building of high architectural value, intended as a cultural space and designed to host conferences, presentations and shows.

+Demographic evolution

+Foreign ethnicities and minorities

+As of December 31, 2023, foreigners residents in the municipality were 1,033, i.e. 16.7% of the population.
+The largest groups are shown below: